Pr454th/P2P-FTP-Napster-Style/README.md

 	Client

 Server (Central Index Server):
 This server indexes the content of all the peers (i.e., Clients) that register with it.
-It also provides search facility to peers.
-Server Functionalities:
-	Registry and
-	Search

 Client:
 As a client, the user specifies a file name with the indexing server using "lookup".
 The indexing server returns a list of all other peers that hold the file.
 The user can pick one such peer and the client then connects to this peer and downloads the file.
 Major function of the peer: